KouhouMed/PortfolioWebsite/content/blog/supervised-learning-algorithms-r.md

 **NB 3 :** KNN does  support <a href="https://en.wikipedia.org/wiki/Categorical_variable">categorical variables</a> as features, simply because we cannot calculated the distance from them.

-The hands-on example that we will work on will use the `Sonar` data set (signals) from `mlbench` library. `Sonar` is a system for the detection of objects under water and for measuring the water's depth by emitting and detecting sound pulses (the complete description can be found →<a href="https://cran.r-project.org/web/packages/mlbench/mlbench.pdf">here</a>).
+The hands-on example[^1] that we will work on will use the `Sonar` data set (signals) from `mlbench` library. `Sonar` is a system for the detection of objects under water and for measuring the water's depth by emitting and detecting sound pulses (the complete description can be found →<a href="https://cran.r-project.org/web/packages/mlbench/mlbench.pdf">here</a>).
 For our purposes, this is a two-class (class $R$ and class $M$) classification task with numeric data.

 First of all, let's install the required libraries :
 ```r